DerputeR/elevatorsim/README.md

     # If you installed SDL under a differnt prefix, add the `-DCMAKE_PREFIX_PATH=<custom-prefix>` flag to this first cmake command
     cmake --build .
     ```
+4. After building SDL, copy the SDL.dll file to the build folder of the project so that it is next to ElevatorSim.exe
-3. You should now be able to run `ElevatorSim.exe`
+3. You should now be able to run ElevatorSim.exe

 ## Linux